Acly/krita-ai-diffusion/CONTRIBUTING.md

 ### Code formatting

 The codebase uses [black](https://github.com/psf/black) for formatting.
-The project root contains a `pyproject.toml` to configure the line length, it should be picked up automatically.
+You can check locally by running `black` in the repository root, or use an IDE integration.

 ### Code style